Skip to main content

 MEDIUM PREVALENCE

-Nuts are commonly used in Swiss chocolate and some traditional dishes.
+Nuts go into a lot of Swiss chocolate and several traditional dishes.

 COMMONLY FOUND IN: